tmspnn/ezt/README.md

 **Why we still choose to manipulate DOM by hand?**

-- With components, There won't be a lot of DOM-related code in top level(`window` or `document`), all DOM manipulation are in local scale and deal with the component itself, so most of the time it's not complicated.
+- With components, There won't be a lot of DOM-related code on top level(`window` or `document`), all DOM manipulations are local(deal with the component itself), so most of the time it's not complicated.

 - Template engines don't deal with event listeners, we have to add them in `init` method.

-- Most of the UI changes are implemented by css, css is the natual state machine.
+- Most of the UI changes are implemented by CSS.
+CSS is a natual state machine.

-- No concerns on `componentShouldUpdate`, `forceUpdate` ..., and subscriptions are more flexible than component lifecycle hooks.
+- No concerns on `componentShouldUpdate`, `forceUpdate` .etc, and subscriptions are more flexible than component lifecycle hooks.

 ---